choderalab/klogw/_posts/2016-07-14-how-to-write-a-methods-section.md

 ## Writing an experimental methods section
 * Describe all materials used and steps performed, along with why!
-* Include Supplier, Product, and lot number for materials used (bad lots story)
+* Include Supplier, Product, and lot number for materials used
-- standards for characterization and documentation often published by journals (eg JACS Guidelines for Authors)
+* standards for characterization and documentation often published by journals (e.g., [JACS Guidelines for Characterization of Organic Compounds](http://pubs.acs.org/page/jacsat/submission/org_character.html))
-- make primary data (eg .itc files) available online and/or supplementary data (or both: supplementary data likely to be resilient, but online can be updated if we find some problems or a way to make the data more useful)
+* make primary data (eg .itc files) available online and/or supplementary data (or both: supplementary data likely to be resilient, but online can be updated if we find some problems or a way to make the data more useful)
-- sharing huge tables of numbers ONLY as a PDF is not acceptable!
+* sharing huge tables of numbers ONLY as a PDF is not acceptable!
+* Some great lessons in [this article from Bruce Gibb](http://www.nature.com/nchem/journal/v6/n8/full/nchem.2017.html)

 ----